One of the highlights of our trip to Israel was the chance to swim in the Dead Sea … or, as they say in Hebrew, Yam HaMelakh, the Salt Sea.

 - Just pick up your feet, lean back a little, and next thing you know, you’ll be floating!
 Think about swimming on your back and you’ll get the idea.

-- Be very careful not to put your wet hands anywhere near your face.
+- Keep your wet hands away from your face.
+Be very careful about that!
 The last thing you want to do is get any water in your eyes or mouth.
 The Dead Sea is full of mineral salts, not sea salt, and it doesn’t taste the same as sea water.
-If you do swallow any water, seek medical attention.
+If you do happen to swallow any water, seek medical attention immediately.

 - Don’t shave for at least two days beforehand, because it will burn like crazy.
 I know firsthand, because the Columbia hiking pants I’d been wearing all day – you know, the kind that tie around the ankles? – had (unknown to me) rubbed my legs just the tiniest bit.
 I tried to ignore it but it was pretty painful.
 Three weeks later and I’m still waiting for my skin to heal.